stubbscroll/SOLVER/readme.txt

   tight state encoding and delta compression is rather novel

 future work:
-- bfsd is rather slow, as it uses improvements created specifically for bfsdu. find new improvements that are good for directed graphs. maybe delay the delayed duplicate detection for several generations when the size of the current generation is low compared to the number of all visited positions?
+- bfsd is rather slow, as it uses improvements created specifically for bfsdu, and they are not a good fit for the case where we need to store all visited positions. find new improvements that are good for directed graphs. maybe delay the delayed duplicate detection for several generations when the size of the current generation is low compared to the number of all visited positions?

 to compile (in windows):